Men as Allies

 Building a culture of respect and equal opportunity is not a cause for women to champion alone.

 Including men’s voices is crucial to accelerating change: We need male allies in our companies who are true advocates for women leaders.
 We need men who actively work to eliminate gender bias and recognize their own critical role in the equation, even when women aren't in the room.
 Fortunately, there are men like our panelists who are stepping up.

 One of IWL's main initiatives is to bring to light the need for women and men to work together as allies to minimize gender disparities.
 We know that asking the difficult questions will lead to understanding different perspectives and spark authentic conversation about how to make more meaningful progress toward being "better together" at work.

-Integrating Women Leaders Male Ally Advisory Group
+IWL Male Ally Advisory Group

 IWL just launched a Male Ally Advisory Group, and we'd love to include you.
 If you are a man who is interested in being a part of a network of allies, sharing best practices, and helping shape programming at IWL, contact:

 Women: If you know a great male ally you would recommend for our advisory group, encourage them to reach out!

 Stay tuned for upcoming meetings.